GSA/fpki-guides/pages/fpki_certificate_profiles.md

 permalink: /certprofiles/
 ---

-These profiles specify the unique parameter settings for X.509 v3 certificates and v2 certificate revocation list (CRL) extensions issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).[^n] Current updates to these profiles include:
+These profiles specify the unique parameter settings for X.509 v3 certificates and v2 certificate revocation list (CRL) extensions issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).
+Current updates to these profiles include:
 * Revised profile fields, extensions, and values.<!--Validate this with Wendy.-->
 * Guidance for certificates issued under policies cross-certified with the Federal Bridge Certification Authority (FBCA).
 * Formats and semantics from RFC 5280<sup>[1](#1)</sup> to maximize interoperability across federal and external PKI communities.